 If you’ve priced new furniture lately, it can be a little overwhelming.
 However, if you’re willing to invest a little time and effort, you can give that old dresser or Grandma’s vintage buffet a new life.
 I put together a beginner’s top 10 list of furniture painting supplies.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-For more info, see my disclosure here
+For more info, see my disclosure here.

-In no particular order, here’s my 10 favorite paint supplies.
+In no particular order, here are my 10 favorite furniture painting supplies.
 I use all of these and would never recommend something I don’t love.

 - Zep 505 – I use this for pretty much everything I paint.
 You’ll be surprised at the gunk and filth that comes off when you use it.
-Wear gloves because it leaves kind of a slimy feeling on your hands afterwards and no one likes slimy hands.
+Wear gloves because it leaves kind of a slimy feeling on your hands afterward and no one likes slimy hands.
 You can use it on virtually any surface.

 - Quality Brushes – I stick with either Purdy or Wooster brand because I’ve tried many brushes over the years and these are the ones that work the best.
 I find that if you don’t have a quality brush, you will see bristles coming out into your freshly painted masterpiece.
 No thank you.
 Bristles should know their role and stay outta my creations.